The GMAT Exam Means Business: How Your Score Gives You An Edge

 What does your GMAT score say about you?

-The GMAT exam consists of four sections: Quantitative Reasoning, Verbal Reasoning, Analytical Writing, and Integrated Reasoning.
+The GMAT exam consists of three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.

 Silvia Barbieri, admissions head at Bocconi University, says the GMAT gives the school an overall picture of a candidate’s profile.